-The seasoning is on point, but light.
-The italian flavor is there if you are really searching for it.
-When you eat the meatballs with a teriyaki sauce or Japanese BBQ sauce, the sauce would override the italian seasoning that is present in the meatball.
+The seasoning is on point but light.
+The Italian flavor is there if you are really searching for it.
+When you eat the meatballs with a teriyaki sauce or Japanese BBQ sauce, the sauce overrides the Italian seasoning that is present in the meatball.

 Meatball Serving Suggestions and Recipes

-The biggest appeal to me about these italian style meatballs is their versatility.
+The biggest appeal to me about these Italian meatballs is their versatility.
 Eating 6 pounds of any frozen food can become repetitive, but that doesn’t have to be the case here.
 There are many quick and easy options for these fully cooked meatballs.

 Costco Meatballs and Sides

 The easiest way to eat these meatballs will be to pair them with the side of your choice.
-Here are some common side dishes that go great with these Costco Italian Meatballs.
+Some common side dishes that go great with these Costco Italian Meatballs.

 - Mashed Potatoes